MicrosoftDocs/dynamics-365-project-operations/articles/psa/psa-eol-faq.md

 Once the upgrade is complete, there you can't roll back to PSA.

-### Unlike standard UR upgrades, PSA to Project Operations is a big upgrade.
+### Unlike standard UR upgrades, PSA to Project Operations is a large upgrade.
 What kind of support does Microsoft offer for this process?

-We are committed to ensuring the success of your upgrade to Project Operations.
-We have robust documentation, as well as more error logs within PSA that explain upgrade failures.
+We're committed to ensuring the success of your upgrade to Project Operations.
+We have robust documentation, and more error logs within PSA that explain upgrade failures.
 If you encounter issues with the upgrade process, reach out to Microsoft support to get further assistance.

 ### Can I upgrade directly from PSA 3.x to Project Operations for Resource and non-stocked based scenarios, or is the upgrade only available to Project Operations Deal to proforma invoicing scenarios (Lite deployment)?